dlaf88/overtime-app/README.md

 - The use of TDD using rspec-rails,capybara,and database_cleaner gem
 - Single Table Inheritance
 - The use of Twilio API
+- The use of Enums
+- Working with the Administrate gem

 ## Features
 - Admin Dashboard which allows client to create,update,or delete admins and employees.